-- Select the lettering segment. - 2 In the Height box, select the height you want for your lettering. - 3 Press ENTER to apply the change.
+- 1 Select the lettering segment. - 2 In the Height box, select the height you want for your lettering.

+Press ENTER to apply the change.
 You see the lettering altered accordingly.

-Recalculating the stitches in lettering can take a lot of computer time, if the lettering is made very large; therefore, Tajima DG/ML by Pulse will issue a warning notice whenever text is resized larger than 50 inches.
+Recalculating the stitches in text can take a lot of computer time, if the lettering is made very large; therefore, a warning notice will appear whenever text is resized larger than 50 inches.
 You can choose to proceed with the resize or cancel it.